Best Motorcycle Roads in Hokkaido

 1. Route 228 & 229

 Hokkaido has a lot of off-roading options, but nice roads are rarely listed on the internet in English.
 This road was recommended to us by the owner of Mustache Boss who is a rider as well and has an impressive collection of motorcycles.
 The road is on Google Maps, but has no name and for some reason doesn’t trace the road automatically.
 On OpenStreetMap, it is called Dohoku Super Rindo (道北スーパー林道) or 美深歌登大規模林道.
-The summit of Mount Hakodake is especially popular with offroad enthusiasts.
-Just watch out for bears!
+This is an overall easy off-road track, but there are a few steep sections with deep gravel.
+Watch out for bears!

 6. Cape Nosappu